-The middle school program tries to provide experiences that match student interests and abilities.
+The middle school program tries to provide experiences that match your interests and abilities.
 The program also includes certain experiences required by the state of Pennsylvania.

-Teachers and school counselors are available to help students choose the best set of school experiences.
-If major changes in a student schedule are recommended, parents will be asked to discuss the changes with teachers and/or school counselor before they are made.
+Your teachers and school counselors are available to help you choose the best set of experiences for you.
+If major changes in your schedule are recommended, your parents will be asked to discuss the changes with your teachers and/or school counselor before they are made.